 - People often think for a dish to be au gratin, it should be topped with breadcrumbs and/or grated cheese, and it’s those ingredients that become golden brown.
 Sure with these ingredients, a dish can certainly be au gratin — however, it doesn’t need these toppings to be considered au gratin.

 - So what exactly are Potatoes Au Gratin?
-In the case of this recipe, they’re a delectable mixture of cream, herbs and spices, coating sliced potatoes, topped with grated onion and Gruyère, and beautifully browned in the oven.
+In the case of this recipe, they’re a delectable mixture of cream, herbs and spices that coat thinly sliced potatoes.
+And it’s topped with grated onion and Gruyère, and is beautifully browned in the oven.

 - The word gratin, also refers to an oval shaped baking dish — which is the way you’ll typically see most au gratins presented.
 Though mine is rectangle. 🙂